muthusailaja/MiniProject1---IMDB-2024-Data-Scraping-and-Visualizations/README.md

 # MiniProject1---IMDB-2024-Data-Scraping-and-Visualizations
 This project focuses on extracting and analyzing movie data from IMDb for the year 2024 using Python, SQL, Selenium and Streamlit
+The task involves scraping data such as movie names, genres, ratings, voting counts, and durations from IMDb's 2024 movie list using Selenium.
+The data will then be organized genre-wise, saved as individual CSV files, and combined into a single dataset stored in an SQL database.
+Finally, the project will provide interactive visualizations and filtering functionality using Streamlit to answer key questions and allow users to customize their exploration of the dataset.